AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/gmail-modules.md

 #### Watch emails

-This trigger module executes a scenario when `a new email is received to be processed`.
+This trigger module executes a scenario when a new email is received to be processed.

-The module `returns all standard fields associated with the record or records, along with any custom fields and values that the connection accesses`.
-You can map `this information` in subsequent modules in the scenario.
+The module returns all standard fields associated with the record or records, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

 When you are configuring this module, the following fields display.